caseyfleeter/stanford-cme213.github.io/gcp.md

 ### Other helpful commands
-`gcloud` is powerful and allows you to do anything on your cloud platform.
-Here are some useful ones:
+`gcloud` is powerful and allows you to do about anything about your cloud platform.
+Here are some useful commands:
-* `gcloud compute instances list NAME` will list all of your VMs
+* `gcloud compute instances list` will list all of your VMs
 * `gcloud compute instances reset NAME` will reset your VM (should be equivalent as delete then create)
 * `gcloud compute --help` will show help for `gcloud compute`